 This region is a semi-algebraic set, that is, defined constructively by polynomial inequalities.
 To see this we use \Mathematica.
 Corollary~\ref{c:silvey} simplifies the description because it says that for design points with positive weights the conditions become equations, and those equations have no free variables, as the weights in a saturated design are fixed.
 Using \Mathematica{}'s \verb|Reduce| functionality we derived~\eqref{ineq1}.

 The inequalities in \eqref{ineq1} can be compared to \cite[Theorem~2]{Grasshoff2008}.
 The structure is similar, but for four alternatives a cubic inequality appears.
-For $n$ alternatives there are inequality constraints of degree $n$ according to Theorem~\ref{t:regions}.
+For more alternatives even higher degree inequality constraints appear according to Theorem~\ref{t:regions}.
 These conditions can be expressed in $\beta$-coordinates.
 The resulting regions of optimality are displayed in Figure~\ref{fig:redblue} on the left.